1ScottWright/Mortality_Project/README.md

 My work in this project is to try to tie the mortality improvement/disimprovement rate to other factors that are measured more timely so that an estimated/predicted mortaltiy improvement/disimprovement rate can be produced in a more timely manner.

 ### Data Sources
-The base mortality data was obtained by the
+The base mortality data was obtained from the Social Security Administration.
+This information is loaded with initial EDA performed in

+Currently, I have obtained drug abuse